Turkish Revenge Brigade

 The Turkish Revenge Brigade (Türk İntikam Tugayı, TİT), also referred as the Turkish Vengeance Brigade, is a militant Turkish nationalist organisation that has used violence against those they perceive as insulting Turkey.
 In the political violence of the 1970s, TİT gained notoriety during political clashes and is believed to be responsible for over 1,000 deaths during this period.
 After the military coup of 1980, most of its members were arrested.
-They were later released and assisted Turkish military intelligence in operations during the Kurdish-Turkish conflict.
+They were later released and utilised by the Turkish military intelligence in operations during the Kurdish-Turkish conflict.

 Activity

 1979

 In 1979, police arrested a man named Cengiz Ayhan in Mersin on charges of being the leader of the Turkish Revenge Brigade.
 Ayhan denied the charges and claimed he was falsely accused of involvement in the group due to his opposition to leftist groups in Turkey.

 1993

 According to Human Rights Watch, the murders of parliamentary deputy Mehmet Sincar and the journalist Ferhat Tepe in 1993 were carried out in TİT's name.
-Later, it was found that Sincar was assassinated by Turkish Hezbollah, who intended to assassinate Nizamettin Toğuç.
+Later, it was found that Sincar was assassinated by Kurdish Hezbollah, who intended to assassinate Nizamettin Toğuç.